neurobagel/documentation/docs/user_guide/cli.md

     The Neurobagel CLI can be installed from [PyPI](https://pypi.org/project/bagel/) using `pip`.

-    1. Before installing the Python package, we recommend first creating and activating a Python virtual environment (such as [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments)).
+    1. Before installing the Python package, we recommend first creating and activating a Python virtual environment (using a tool such as [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments)).

     2. Install the `bagel` package into your virtual environment:
     ```bash